MasterTomNL/slugblaster/README.md

 * 0.5 - More improvements and small visual fixes
 * 0.6 - Runs, Monsters, Factions and more
 * 0.6.1 - Crew traits restored to PC
+* 0.6.2 - Small fixe to delete factions and save perks